 Robusta coffee beans, especially if they are a lower grade or an overly dark roast, will always produce an inferior taste to Arabica regardless of how it is brewed.

-Arabica coffee beans are the most common species of coffee produced and deemed far superior to coffee made with robusta beans.
+Arabica coffee beans are the most common species of coffee produced and deemed high quality and far superior to coffee made with robusta beans.
 Arabica beans contain nearly sixty percent more lipids and double the sugar of Robusta beans.
 Not only does this give the beans a better taste overall, but it causes them to be less bitter.

 Now that we’ve gone over how buying 100% Arabica beans are always best, let’s take a look at how they are roasted.
 There are two primary ways of roasting coffee beans: drum roaster and fluid-bed roaster.